unai-a/ansible-web-server/README.md

     ```
 ## Customization

-   .Customize the website files in the website/ directory according to your needs.
+   1. Customize the website files in the website/ directory according to your needs.
-   .Adjust variables and configurations in the playbook and templates as necessary.
+   2. Adjust variables and configurations in the playbook and templates as necessary.
 Feel free to contribute to or open issues in this repository.